 Interact with your audience

-One sure-fire way to increase your overall engagement levels is to respond to users; after all, the purpose of social media is to be social.
+One sure-fire way to increase your overall engagement levels for Instagram marketing, besides focusing on each individual Instagram post, is to respond to users; after all, the purpose of social media is to be social.
 Part of cultivating a presence on Instagram (or any other platform for that matter) is having conversations.

 When people comment, like, or share your posts, respond to those interactions.
 You can reply to comments, return likes, or comment on the shared posts, all of which tell the algorithm, “Hey, this piece of content is creating conversation.”

 Instagram wants to feature content that generates conversations on the Explore page.
-One of the ways you can engage your audience without any extra effort on your part is by using the Comments Growth Tool, which is part of Instagram Automation by ManyChat.
+One of the ways you can engage your audience with social media marketing without any extra effort on your part is by using the Comments Growth Tool, which is part of Instagram Automation by ManyChat.

 The tool works by picking up keywords (that you set up beforehand) in your comments section and automating interactions with those comments.
 For example, you can set up automatic comment replies, likes, and even DM’s based on your trigger words.